isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 * For example, when the scope of works to be done exceeds the usual works that would be done by the MA,
 * or where discussions arise on issues that the MA does not usually handle: e.g., privacy, security and other issues.

-(5) This is when the MA, which serves as the agent, goes back to the principal, in this case SLA, for directions when marketing a property.
+(5) This is when the MA, which serves as the agent, goes back to the principal - in this case, SLA - for directions.

 *Marketing*